 Taxis licensed for use as hackney carriages, which can pick up passengers in taxi ranks or be hailed down by pedestrians in need of a ride, are classed as public hire vehicles.
 These can also be pre-booked, but should not be confused with private hire vehicles, which can only deliver their taxi service to customers who have booked in advance.

 If you drive a black cab, it most likely operates as a public hire vehicle.
-To transport passengers in your taxicab, you need to take out need a specific type of policy called public hire taxi insurance.
+To transport passengers in your taxicab, you need to take out need a specific type of policy called public hire taxi insurance which is often referred to as black cab insurance.

 From the perspective of an insurance underwriter, there are different risks involved for private hire and public hire vehicles.
 In the centre of busy, built-up cities and large towns, where the chances of being involved in a road traffic accident are highest, you'll usually find lots of vehicles like black cabs.
 This leads insurers to assume you are at higher risk of making a claim if you drive a public hire vehicle, and therefore, the cost of insurance is often quite high.